promanenko/gigaspaces-sbp-jekyll/aggregators.markdown

 |Task|Description|
 |:---|:----------|
 |[AverageTask](https://github.com/GigaSpaces-ProfessionalServices/dotnet-aggregators/blob/master/src/GigaSpaces.Core.Executors/Tasks/AverageTask.cs)|An average operation to be performed on a specific partition in the space.|
-|[MaximumTask](https://github.com/GigaSpaces-ProfessionalServices/dotnet-aggregators/blob/master/src/GigaSpaces.Core.Executors/Tasks/MaximumTask.cs)|A maximum aggregation operartion to be performed on a specific partition in the space.
+|[MaximumTask](https://github.com/GigaSpaces-ProfessionalServices/dotnet-aggregators/blob/master/src/GigaSpaces.Core.Executors/Tasks/MaximumTask.cs)|A maximum aggregation operation to be performed on a specific partition in the space.
 |[MininimumTask](https://github.com/GigaSpaces-ProfessionalServices/dotnet-aggregators/blob/master/src/GigaSpaces.Core.Executors/Tasks/MinimumTask.cs)|A minimum aggregation operation to be performed on a specific partition in the space.|
 |[SumSpacePropertyTask](https://github.com/GigaSpaces-ProfessionalServices/dotnet-aggregators/blob/master/src/GigaSpaces.Core.Executors/Tasks/SumSpacePropertyTask.cs)|A sum performed on a space property in a specific partition in the space.|
 |[SumSpaceObjectTask](https://github.com/GigaSpaces-ProfessionalServices/dotnet-aggregators/blob/master/src/GigaSpaces.Core.Executors/Tasks/SumSpaceObjectTask.cs)|A sum performed on a space object in a specific partition in the space.|